myscriptbox-org/msb-make/README.md

 ### --license
 shows the program's license.

-### bashrc -remove-path [arg]
-This command removes a folder from the execution path.
-Example:
-**msb-make** bashrc -remove-path myprogram
-The 'myprogram' argument should be a folder containing a script.

-### bashrc -remove-invalid-paths
-This command checks if all the existing paths registered are still valid, and removes the invalid ones.
-Example:
-**msb-make** bashrc -remove-invalid-paths

 ### bashrc -add-path [arg]
 This command adds a folder to the ~/.bashrc, so that you can execute the program in the folder without specifying its path.
 Example:
 **msb-make** bashrc -add-path gpg-man
 This example will add the gpg-man folder to your path.
 You will need to source .bashrc (or re-open the terminal) again, for the changes to take effect:
 source ~/.bashrc

+### bashrc -remove-invalid-paths
+This command checks if all the existing paths registered are still valid, and removes the invalid ones.
+Example:
+**msb-make** bashrc -remove-invalid-paths

+### bashrc -remove-path [arg]
+This command removes a folder from the execution path.
+Example:
+**msb-make** bashrc -remove-path myprogram
+The 'myprogram' argument should be a folder containing a script.

 ### bashrc -show-paths
 This command shows the paths registered in the ~/.bashrc execution path.
 Synopsis:**
 **msb-make** bashrc -show-paths

+### folder [obj] -undeploy-local
+This command removes a rapid local deployment of a folder.
+Example:
+sudo **msb-make** folder myscript -undeploy-local
+This command must be executed as root.

+### folder [obj] -license-exists
+This command checks if the folder contains a license file.
+Example:
+**msb-make** folder myprogram -license-exists
+This command returns 'yes' if the license file exists and 'no' if it does not.

+### folder [obj] -deb-copy
+This command is used by the **-build** command to generate the readme file, generate the debian manifest files, and copy the script files to the DEBIAN package folder.
+Example:
+**msb-make** folder myprogram -deb-copy

+### folder [obj] -touch-help
+This command generates empty a help file for each script file in the subcommands folder, for which no help file is already available.
+Example:
+**msb-make** myscript -touch-help

+### folder [obj] -show-files
+This command lists the files inside the program folder.
+Example:
+**msb-make** folder myscript -show-files

+### folder [obj] -show-conf-fields
+This command shows the configuration fields available in the 'build.conf' file with their values.
+Example:
+**msb-make** folder myscript -show-conf-fields

+### folder [obj] -generate-readme-stdout
+This command generates the readme page in markdown (.md) format and outputs it to stdout.
+Example:
+**msb-make** folder myprogram -generate-readme-stdout

+### folder [obj] -rename [arg]
+This program renames a program folder and the internal files and folders that were named accordingly.
+Example:
+**msb-make** folder myscript -rename mynewscript

+### folder [obj] -set-standard-license [arg]
+This command sets a standard license on the program.
+Example:
+**msb-make** folder myscript -set-standard-license GPL
+This command installs the GPL license file inside the program.
+If you need to install a custom license file, manually copy the custom license to the program's core folder.
+The command also inscribes the license name in the 'build.conf' file.
+You can verify the license inscribed in the 'build.conf' file with the command:
+**msb-make** folder.conf-field myscript license -show

+### folder [obj] -fix-exec-perms
+This command fixes all the execute permissions in the subcommands folder.
+Example:
+**msb-make** folder myscript -fix-exec-perms

+### folder [obj] -delete
+This command deletes a program folder.
+Example  :
+**msb-make** folder myprogram -delete

 ### folder [obj] -purge-help
 This command removes all empty help files from the help folder.
 Example:
 **msb-make** folder myprogram -purge-help

-### folder [obj] -remove-license
+### folder [obj] -show-man-page
-This command removes the license file from a program folder.
+This command shows the manpage for a program folder.
 Example:
-**msb-make** folder myscript -remove-license
+**msb-make** folder myscript -show-man-page

-### folder [obj] -remove-router
+### folder [obj] -generate-man-page
-This command removes the router from a program folder.
+This command generates the manpage for a program folder.
+This command is used by the **build** command.
 Example:
-**msb-make** folder myprogram -remove-router
+**msb-make** folder myprogram -generate-man-page

+### folder [obj] -show-license
+This command shows the license installed.
+Example:
+**msb-make** folder myscript -show-license

 ### folder [obj] -generate-deb-dirs
 This command generates the Debian 'dirs' manifest file.
 It is used by the **build** command.
 Example:
 **msb-make** folder myprogram -generate-deb-dirs

-### folder [obj] -license-exists
+### folder [obj] -remove-license
-This command checks if the folder contains a license file.
+This command removes the license file from a program folder.
 Example:
-**msb-make** folder myprogram -license-exists
+**msb-make** folder myscript -remove-license
-This command returns 'yes' if the license file exists and 'no' if it does not.

-### folder [obj] -undeploy-local
+### folder [obj] -deploy-local
-This command removes a rapid local deployment of a folder.
+This program bypasses the entire packaging system to install a program locally.
 Example:
-sudo **msb-make** folder myscript -undeploy-local
+sudo **msb-make** folder myprogram -deploy-local
 This command must be executed as root.

-### folder [obj] -generate-man-page
-This command generates the manpage for a program folder.
-This command is used by the **build** command.
-Example:
-**msb-make** folder myprogram -generate-man-page

-### folder [obj] -delete
-This command deletes a program folder.
-Example  :
-**msb-make** folder myprogram -delete

-### folder [obj] -generate-readme
-This command generates the readme page in markdown (.md) format and saves it in the program's folder.
-It is called by the **build** command.
-Example:
-**msb-make** folder myprogram -generate-readme

 ### folder [obj] -show-version
 This command shows the version of a program folder.
 Example:
 **msb-make** folder myscript -show-version

-### folder [obj] -generate-deb-control
-This program generate the Debian manifest control file.
-It is used by the **build** command.
-Example  :
-**msb-make** folder myprogram -generate-deb-control

-### folder [obj] -deb-copy
-This command is used by the **-build** command to generate the readme file, generate the debian manifest files, and copy the script files to the DEBIAN package folder.
-Example:
-**msb-make** folder myprogram -deb-copy

-### folder [obj] -fix-exec-perms
-This command fixes all the execute permissions in the subcommands folder.
-Example:
-**msb-make** folder myscript -fix-exec-perms

-### folder [obj] -show-conf-fields
-This command shows the configuration fields available in the 'build.conf' file with their values.
-Example:
-**msb-make** folder myscript -show-conf-fields

 ### folder [obj] -scaffold
 This command scaffolds a given program folder.
 If the folder does not exist, the command will create it.
 It creates: